Board of Trustees

 Ms. Flint and her husband, Jonathan live in Lincoln, MA.
 They have four daughters: Hannah, 31, Rebecca, 28, Sarah, 25 and Charlotte, 18.

-Mr. Goldstein is a partner at North Bridge Venture Partners.
-He specializes in investments in the communications and enterprise software industries.
+Mr. Goldstein is the founder and managing partner of Pillar Companies.
+Previously, he worked for 18 years as a partner at North Bridge Venture Partners, where he specialized in investments in the communications and enterprise software industries.
 He co-founded PureSpeech, a venture-backed speech recognition software and applications company targeting service providers and enterprise call centers.
 Previously, Mr. Goldstein was an early employee with Symmetrix, a provider of manufacturing execution software that helped old-line manufacturing companies streamline their operations.
 During business school, he co-founded WattsUp?, a company selling consumer electricity meters that remains in business today.